Skip to content

 November 2 @ 10:30 am 12:00 pm

 Join Let’s Talk About It, a book club for people who love to read and discuss great literature!
 Read The Removed and participate in a discussion led by Joshua Nelson.
 In the 15 years since their teenage son, Ray-Ray, was killed in a police shooting, the Echota family has been suspended in private grief.
 Drawing deeply on Cherokee folklore, The Removed seamlessly blends the real and spiritual to excavate the deep reverberations of trauma — a meditation on family, grief, home and the power of stories on both a personal and ancestral level.
-This is part of a five-part series connecting book discussion with the Museum’s exhibition Cheyenne Ledger Art from Fort Marion.
+This is part of a five-part series connecting book discussion with the Museum’s exhibition Cheyenne Ledger Artists of Fort Marion.

 President’s Associates Presidential Professor Joshua B. Nelson, Ph.D., is a citizen of the Cherokee Nation and associate professor of English and affiliated faculty with film and media studies, Native American studies and women’s and gender studies focusing on American Indian literature and film at the University of Oklahoma.
 He is also lead organizer of the Native Crossroads Film Festival and Symposium.